maximepeter/website-alice/README.md

   - Photo update : Mettre à jour toutes les photos du Queyras et de l'Argentine
     - Argentine : To check
       -Retrier les photos du GR20
+  - Image loading : Load the hidden images.
+  - Slider : The overlay text overflows.
 - Global :
   - Code refactoring using chat GPT
   - SEO optimization :
+    - Implement the SEO component for code refactoring.
-    - Implementing dynamic meta tags -> To test
+    - Implementing dynamic meta tags -> To test -> It does not work and we might need here a SSR.
     - Check the search console optimizations and define a backlog
     - Implement the alts in the images